-States are the primary authority for regulating the air pollution within their borders and most states have ben delegated authority by the EPA for enforcing compliance with their own permitting programs under Title V. To have this authority delegated to them States were required to develop, implement and gain approval of their permitting programs for both the Title V and NSR programs.
-In cases where the State has not been delegated authority, the Federal EPA retains that authority under Part 71 (40 CFR Subchapter C).
+States are the primary authority for regulating the air pollution within their borders and many States have authority delegated by the EPA.
+To have this authority delegated, States were required to develop and obtain EPA's approval of their permitting programs for both the Title V and NSR permitting programs.
+In cases where the State has not been delegated authority or chooses not to develop a SIP for the permitting program, the EPA implements the programs and issues the permits.